autonity/docs.autonity.org/content/docs/concepts/accountability/_index.md

 Slashing penalties are computed by protocol and  applied for proven faults at epoch end.
 The penalty amount is computed based on a base slashing rate and slashing factors including the total number of slashable offences committed in the epoch (collusion) and the individual _offending_ validator's own slashing history.

 Slashing is applied as part of the state finalisation function.
-As the last block of an epoch is finalised, the Autonity contract will: apply accountability for _faults_ to _offending_ validators, slashing [self-bonded](/glossary/#self-bonded) and [delegated](/glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.
+As the last block of an epoch is finalized, the Autonity contract will: apply accountability for _faults_ to _offending_ validators, slashing [self-bonded](/glossary/#self-bonded) and [delegated](/glossary/#delegated) stake  according to Autonity's [Penalty-Absorbing Stake (PAS)](/glossary/#penalty-absorbing-stake-pas) model.

 Rewards are paid for reporting a slashable _fault_ at epoch end.
 The _offending_ validator's share of the epoch's staking rewards is forefeited and paid to the  _reporting_ validator `treasury` account for distribution along with the staking rewards at epoch end.